Internet service provider Quickline worked with emapsite, a location services platform, to connect business and communities to super-fast broadband.

 The integration of geographic data services has been transformational to Quickline, not only with the ability to inform users instantaneously whether they can connect or not, but in effective planning of marketing to suitable customers.

-The solution also support network planning by running point to multi-point scenarios that identify the best positions for new mobile masts to connect the widest potential audience in poorly connected areas.
+The solution also supports network planning by running point to multi-point scenarios that identify the best positions for new mobile masts to connect the widest potential audience in poorly connected areas.

 This case study was jointly produced by the Association for Geographic Information and the Royal Geographical Society (with IBG).